Privacy Practices Background

 Do you bill insurance?

-Most of our therapists (with the exception of Amy Taylor, MA, LMHC, CMHS) are able to bill Premera.
+Most of our therapists are able to bill Premera.
 Martha and Emily accept a few other insurances including Regence and Cigna.

 K